NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](https://www.naco.org/page/county-leadership-institute)

 **Description:**
- The County Leadership Institute (CLI) is a rigorous leadership program consisting of three days of in-person instruction and virtual meetings.
+The County Leadership Institute is a rigorous leadership program consisting of three days of in-person instruction and virtual meetings.
 It enhances the capacity of county officials to lead and implement innovative solutions in today’s complex governing environment.
 Participants engage in intensive, high-level training that prepares them to embrace their leadership role and drive meaningful change in their counties.

 ---